OSHA Inspector at the Door: Best Practices to Protect Your Workplace

 What you can do now to prepare BEFORE an inspection

 Live Question & Answer Session - Get real-world answers to your specific OSHA inspection questions

 About The Speaker

-Jack Fearing, CPEA, is the Director of Environmental, Health & Safety for DynCorp International.
-Mr. Fearing has more than 25 years of experience in occupational safety & health management.
+Jack Fearing, CPEA, is the Managing Director for Fearing International Group.
+FIG is an occupational and aviation safety consulting firm.
+Mr. Fearing has more than 30 years of experience in occupational safety & health management and DOD aviation safety.

-Jack has been published in "Today's Facility Manager", "Facility Safety Management," and various American Society of Safety Engineers (ASSE) newsletters.
+He has been published in "CoatingsPro", "Today's Facility Manager", "Facility Safety Management," and various American Society of Safety Engineers (ASSE) professional journals.

-He has presented at the ASSE National Professional Development Conference, the National Safety Council (NSC) Conference and Exposition and the National Association of Environmental Management (NAEM) annual EHS Forum, as well as numerous regional and international EHS conferences.
-He was awarded the 2007 ASSE Council on Standards and Practices (CoPS) Safety Professional of the Year.
+He is a frequent speaker at the ASSE Annual Professional Development Conference, the National Safety Council (NSC) Conference & Exposition and the National Association of Environmental Management (NAEM) annual EHS Forum as well as numerous other regional and international venues.

 The risk of getting a visit from OSHA is more likely than ever.
 This informative 60-minute program will prepare you and your managers for an OSHA inspection, minimizing your legal risks and headaches.